dullroar/ten-steps-to-linux-survival/README.md

 1. The `-s` parameter indicates "create a *soft* link."

 2. Instead of a `-` or `d`, a soft link is shown in a `ls` listing as `l` regardless of whether the target is a file or directory.
-This is because a soft link doesn't "know" ***what*** the target is - it is just a file with a name in a directory pointing to another location. ***What*** that location is will be determine after the link is traversed.
+This is because a soft link doesn't "know" ***what*** the target is - it is just a file in a directory pointing to another location. ***What*** that location is will be determined after the link is traversed.

 A "hard link" is a bit different.
-It can only be made between files and the two files must be on the same file system.
+It can only be made between *files* and the two files ***must be on the same file system***.
 That is because hard links are actually directory entries (as opposed to files in directories) that point to the same ["inode"](https://en.wikipedia.org/wiki/Inode) on disk.
 From within a single directory it is impossible to tell if there are other directories with pointers to the same files (inodes) on disk.

     ~ $ ls
     a  b  c  d  Dee  MyThesis.doc
     ~ $ ln b B
     ~ $ cd d
     ~ $ ln ../b .
     ~ $ ls -l
     total 0
     -rw-r--r-- 3 myuser mygroup 0 Oct 24 15:53 b
     -rw-r--r-- 1 myuser mygroup 0 Oct 24 15:54 e
     ~ $ cd ..
     ~ $ ls -l
     total 4
     -rw-r--r-- 1 myuser mygroup    0 Oct 24 15:53 a